Skip to additional navigation Skip to content

 Appendix B – Character summary

 This summary sets out the basic elements of Tollerton’s characteristics, heritage and natural environment to maintain and enhance.
 It provides an overview of the findings of the following studies; Tollerton Parish Council’s Strategy for Character, Heritage and Conservation 2017, The Tollerton Design Guidelines 2017 and the Tollerton Heritage and Character Assessment 2017 prepared by AECOM.
-Those proposing development in the parish should review these documents in full and demonstrate how they have been
+Those proposing development in the parish should review these documents in full.

 For much of its history, Tollerton has remained a distinctly agricultural settlement with a core of houses focused around two manor houses and a number of satellite farms dispersed throughout the parish.
 A polyfocal settlement pattern emerged after development shifted south of the historic core of the village in the 1930s.
 Successive phases of development from the 1930s to 1960s have moved the greater proportion of the village’s populations towards the new settlement.